Pulp writer Fredric Brown

 It’s not even that Screaming Mimi is a bad movie, just that it’s out of its time.
 Had it been made ten years earlier, it would have been considered a shocking and violent thriller ahead of its time.
 Five years later and it would have been seen as an effective pre-cursor to Psycho (and, indeed, at least one has told me that he considers the shower attack scene a possible inspiration to Hitchcock, though it’s difficult to see how).
 Twenty years later and it would have garnered not only some knowing cred as evocative of the post-war attitudes of the ‘40s but would have fit nicely amidst the influx of German mysteries and Italian giallos.
 But in 1958, it was neither shocking nor visionary.
 Just another discardable B picture.

 Oswald went on to be a television staple, directing episodes of Alfred Hitchcock Presents and Outer Limits and Brown’s source novel would continue to inspire and thrill the up-and-coming directors in the later years.
-It was particularly influential on a young director named Dario Argento eager to make his own giallo debut with a movie he called Bird with the Crystal Plumage, who took the ideas of subverted identity and post-hypnotic suggestion to a slightly more ambitious level.
+It was particularly influential on a young director named Dario Argento eager to make his own giallo debut with a movie he called Bird with the Crystal Plumage

 None of which is to say that Screaming Mimi is a waste of time, of course.
 It is, however, as you’re wont to find in this column, difficult to find.
 Unavailable on VHS or DVD, your best bet is to keep an eye on TCM or FMC for late-night re-runs.
 It’s worth watching just for those dark and elaborate sequences of exciting dread.